Shit happens. Some awful, no good, very bad shit happens, and that’s just life.

 The sad fact is that no one will ever know what happened to Lucy Keyes.
 This little four year old simply decided to follow her sisters one day and never came back.
 That alone would be bad enough, but it’s what happened to her distraught parents afterward that really marks this as a tragedy fit for a lifetime made for TV movie.

-Robert Keyes, Lucy’s father and Martha’s mother, would spare no expense in searching for his missing daughter over the ensuing years.
+Robert Keyes, Lucy’s father and Martha’s husband, would spare no expense in searching for his missing daughter over the ensuing years.
 After spending the family savings chasing theories and inaccurate stories, including the story of Native Americans near Canada, he started selling off pieces of his land to fund his search.

 He even petitioned Worcester County for financial help in locating her.
 This petition, for reasons that were never fully explained, was rejected.
 Robert Keyes died at the age of 85 in 1795, but not before watching his wife go insane with grief.